mprast/iso-console/graveyard/16_03_21_value_object_proxy.md

 ## Reason for Deprecation
-ES6 Proxies are a relatively new and specialized feature, and there are some unknowns as to the breadth and quality of support for them in the toolchain (for example, property access on proxies simply can't be done while debugging in node 6.X: https://github.com/node-inspector/node-inspector/issues/413).
-More importantly, we were able to solve the problem more simply by bind()-ing the functions we needed to a POJO and assigning them directly.
-The interface stays exactly the same.
+ES6 Proxies are a relatively new and specialized feature, and there are some unknowns as to the breadth and quality of support for them in the tools we use to write, debug, and preprocess our code (for example, property access on proxies simply can't be done while debugging in node 6.X: https://github.com/node-inspector/node-inspector/issues/413).
+More importantly, we were able to solve the problem more simply by bind()-ing the functions we wanted to a plain object
+and then assigning them directly to members of that object.
+The way we interact with the ValueObject stays exactly the same.

 ## Possible Resurrection paths
 It may make sense to resurrect this code if we'd like to make property access more